Alphabetic Data Type

 • The alphabetic data type is left justified by default, and the data in all alphabetic variables are left justified automatically.

-• The rightmost characters are truncated if the input data is larger than the variable size.
+• The rightmost characters are truncated if the input is larger than the receiving variable size.
 For example – the variable declared with A(4) and the input data is "MAINFRAME", the variable contains only "MAIN".

-• JUSTIFIED | JUST overrides the default justification of alphabetic data type.
+• JUSTIFIED | JUST overrides the default justification and can justify the data to the right.
 Refer JUSTIFIED Clause for more information.

 Practical Example -